ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 described by complex settings resolvable for the SiteAccess context.
 For more information, see [Configuring the DFS IO handler](https://doc.ibexa.co/en/4.4/infrastructure_and_maintenance/clustering/clustering/#configuring-the-dfs-io-handler).

-If your custom project relies directly on a Flysystem features instead of using our IO abstraction, it will require an upgrade as well, using [these instructions](https://flysystem.thephpleague.com/docs/upgrade-from-1.x/).
+If your custom project relies directly on a Flysystem features instead of using our IO abstraction, it requires an upgrade as well, using [these instructions](https://flysystem.thephpleague.com/docs/upgrade-from-1.x/).

 ### Dedicated migration type for Corporate Accounts